NasrinHaidari/EmployeeManagmentSystem/README.md

 # EmployeeManagmentSystem
 This is my University Projects about Employee Management system in persian language and for more information about that you can see the Documentation file.

-Our project you can see on master branch
+Our project you can see on master branch.